 Our program is flexible and provides several options for students wishing to pursue a bachelor's degree in teacher education:

 A full residency program is offered on the Lamoni, Iowa, campus for traditional students.
 This enables students to take part in the many activities offered on campus.
 Classes are offered at various times during the week, and instructors are available for one-on-one assistance during their scheduled office hours.
 Education students have the extra benefit of their own computer lab housed in the School of Education department, with technology assistance available as needed.

 Toll Free: 800-859-1215

-Adult learners, who might be employed and/or have family responsibilities, have the option of completing their degree in conveniently scheduled evening classes at campuses in Independence, Missouri, Trenton, Missouri, and Centerville, Iowa.
+Adult learners, who might be employed and/or have family responsibilities, have the option of completing their degree in conveniently scheduled evening classes at campuses in Independence, Missouri and Trenton, Missouri.
 Students wishing to enroll in this program should be making significant progress in completing an associate degree from any community college.
 With the transfer of an associate degree, the completion of the elementary education degree requires two years with a reading endorsement, and two and one-half to three years with a mild/moderate special education endorsement.

 Each campus has a staff member who is available to answer your questions and to help you choose the academic program that best satisfies your educational needs.

 Independence Campus (Independence, Missouri)

 Please contact us for more information.
 We'd love to hear from you and hope to see you soon!